Water Operator Licensure

 - Maintaining Your Operator's License

 - Water Operator Forms

 - More information may be found on the Maintaining Your License and Training pages.

 - Renewal notices and forms will be mailed by Nov.
 1st.
-If your license is due for renewal on 12/31/2014 and you do not get a form in the mail, either download the updated renewal form or contact Doris or Terry for assistance.
+If your license is due for renewal on 12/31/2014 and you do not get a form in the mail, either download the updated renewal form or contact Terry for assistance.
 Please call and update your mailing address.